mingyuw/CollisionAvoidance/README.md

 NVIDIA GeForce GTX 1080 Ti GPU, we were able to complete the 500 training iterations in a few seconds.
 6. From the repository, run the <b>collision_testing.py</b> script.
 This should drive the car forward as before, but but the car should stop right before it hits the fence, based on the collision predicted by the neural net.
+7. Run <b>CollisionAvoidance.py</b> script to generate a second car backing off from a parking space, and more functions to come...

 # How it works